yoursandeshshrestha/yoursandeshshrestha/README.md

 ###

-<p align="left">My name is Sandesh Shrestha and I'm a currently pursuing my degree on Computer Appliction, <br> from Inspiria Knowlegde Campus</p>
+<p align="left">My name is Sandesh Shrestha and I'm a currently pursuing my degree on Computer Application, <br> from Inspiria Knowlegde Campus.</p>

 ###